comrumino/cpp-coursework/notes.md

 ## Design Philosophy
 * encapsulation, coupling, cohesion, shared data, and synchronization (starting, waiting, and in-background)
+* concurrent data structures should consider contention, false-sharing, and data proximity
 * easy to use right, hard to use wrong
 * procedural paradigm, algorithms are required to solve our problem (provide a function values to provide answer)
 * data-driven paradigm, the relationships between data and its abstractions is often more important than algorithms